udexon/GOQ/Q14_GOQ_Tech_Singularity.md

 A homoicon is a node in a graph.
 As such, it can be connected by N edges to other nodes, where some of the edges may form a closed path.

-Each connecting edge represent a function.
+Each connecting edge represents a function.
 As such, a homoiconic node can be examined using N functions, as the programmer desires.

+(A function that takes multiple inputs will draw its input from a single node, which in turn draws its inputs from multiple nodes, each having exactly one outgoing edge.)

 As each node can be connected to <img src="https://render.githubusercontent.com/render/math?math=N_i"> edges, M nodes in sequence can then have up to <img src="https://render.githubusercontent.com/render/math?math=N_0 N_1  ...
 N_{M-1}"> combinations.
 Our hypothesis is that, such homoiconic combination of functions mimics how human brain thinks of trials and errors to work solutions when solving problems.